-We’re committed to doing good for Oxford and the environment.
-That means recycling as much as possible and ensuring that nothing you put in your bins ends up in a big hole in the ground or in the oceans.
+ODS is committed to doing good for you and the environment.
+That means reducing waste, recycling as much as possible and ensuring that all waste is disposed of safely, with nothing you put in your bins ending up going to landfill or into the oceans.

 All the glass we collect is recycled in the UK.
 Glass in good condition can be recycled infinitely with no loss of quality.
 Broken glass can be ground down and used for aggregate in the construction industry.

 Almost all the metal we collect is recycled in Britain.
 A very small amount is sometimes sent for specialist repurposing in various countries in north-west Europe.
 A metal tin that you put in your recycling bin could be back on supermarket shelves in less than 60 days.

 Much of the paper and cardboard we collect is recycled in the UK.
 Some is sent abroad but always to facilities that are accredited and licenced by the UK Environment Agency.
 Paper and cardboard are pulped and reprocessed into fresh paper products.

 Most of the plastic we collect is recycled in this country.
 Some types of plastic are sent abroad but always to facilities that are accredited and licenced by the UK Environment Agency.
 Unlike many companies, we collect black plastic packaging and ensure that it is recycled here in the UK.